 For years, I never worried about SEO at all, and my sites continued to stay at the top of the SERPs (search engine result pages.)
 It wasn’t until I started focusing on SEO, that I experienced challenges.
 I will cut to the chase and tell you what I have come to learn:

 SEO strategy should be used as a foundation only.
 Instead, focus on keeping readers on your page, and having them return.
-This is what results in the highest rankings.
-When paired with a strong backlink profile, even the smallest of blogs, can outrank all others.
+This is what results in the higher rankings.
+When paired with a strong backlink profile, even the smallest of blogs, can outrank the competition.

 Now let me explain…